 When your cruise ship stops in Costa Maya, Mexico in the Western Caribbean you pretty much have three options to choose from for exploring Quintana Roo in one single day.

 In order of ease:

-- Visit the Costa Maya Cruise Ship Village at the port
+- Visit the Costa Maya Port Cruise Ship Village

 - Visit the small fishing village of Mahahual

-- Excursion to see the Mayan ruins, Chacchoben, Kohunlich and Dzibanche
+- Excursion to see the lost Mayan ruins, Chacchoben, Kohunlich and Dzibanche

 The village was created purely for the cruise ships and is there for those who don’t want to venture outside the gates.
-With souvenir shops, jewellery stores, liquor stores and a drugstore as well as entertainment, food and bars you don’t need to leave the secure area.
+If you are looking for the closest beaches in Costa Maya near cruise port then this is it but it’s far from tranquil.When it comes to what to buy in Costa Maya, here you can find the usual souvenir shops, jewellery stores, liquor stores and a drugstore as well as entertainment, food and drink, and you don’t need to leave the secure area.
 It’s far from an authentic Mexican experience but is convenient if you want to get off the ship for just a few hours.
 It will be very busy depending on how many ships are in port and prices in the shops will be higher than if you venture outside.

 The cost for the day: Free entry.

 Walk towards the salt-water pool with the swim up bar in the centre of the village and look for the exit sign that leads towards the shuttles.
 Purchase a shuttle ticket for the “Fisherman’s Village” at the stand for $3US/person (one way).